 - Constructing sample dialogue flows for key tasks (see below).

 - Deciding how we wanted ‘Amy’ to respond and creating audio files of system responses for each step.
 We also created responses for correcting conversations and error recovery.
-(To create the audio files, we used Amazon Polly, a text to speech service).
+(To create the audio files, we used Amazon Polly(this will open in a new window), a text to speech service).
 I put the different audio clips together using a free soundboard app called Soundboard.

 - Creating a moderator script, including scenarios for testing and metrics for gathering feedback.

 - We then paired a mobile phone with an Alexa speaker through Bluetooth.

 - This meant that during the test, participants engaged with the Alexa speaker but I was actually controlling the voice responses from the soundboard app on my phone (I was the ‘Wizard’).

 Note: Normally you would have three people involved in this type of testing: the moderator, the participant and the ‘Wizard’ controlling system responses in another room.
 However, for this session, Gayle and I ran this test in the same room with groups of WUD attendees who could observe the session and then discuss how it went after.